junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean finds there isn't enough strength in him to voice anything.
 Any objection to the plan that can go wrong in so many ways.
 Any farewells to those who might never survive as a *soul*.
 Nothing but a whimper.

 Sam's eyes are hot, but he nods appreciatively.
 "I never thought... " he pauses to manage the twitch of his face, torn between a sob and a smile.
 He looks at Mary and John with gleaming eyes.
-"I'd never imagine a day I'd go hunting with both my parents.
+"I'd never imagined a day I would go hunting with both my parents.
 I'd love that."

-The perpetual pounding and scratching on the front door echoes louder and louder, passing through the corridors and reaching their ears.
+The perpetual pounding and scratching on the front door echoes louder and louder, passing through the hallways and reaching their ears.
 The bunker protection might be failing.

 They glance at the noise's direction nervously.